habitat-sh/habitat/components/docs-chef-io/content/habitat/package_support/thresholds.md

 - There isn't a published end-of-life (EOL) date within the first two years of the LTS-YYYY support duration at the time of consideration.
   If the OEM drops support or doesn't provide a fix to known vulnerabilities during the LTS time frame, no updates will be made available.
 - There aren't any open high or critical CVEs for that package at the time of consideration.
-  If any released package has a critical or high CVE post-release, it will be fixed as part of the next minor or directed refresh.
+  If any released package has a critical or high CVE post-release, the package will be fixed as part of the next minor or directed refresh.
-- It should have a valid licensing model that allows Progress Chef to distribute it as a Habitat Package.
+- It should have a valid licensing model that allows Progress Chef to distribute it as a Habitat package.

 ## Usage threshold

 A requested package will be added for backlog prioritization it if falls in one of the following categories:

-- It's commonly-used development tools or programming language
+- It's a commonly-used development tool or programming language.
-- it's high-demand commercial off-the-shelf software
+- It's high-demand commercial off-the-shelf software.